 On October 15th, Reversal on Ad Astra rang up 10,000 views, the most I have ever had on any given story.
 That story has been out there since August of 2011, which is part of the reason for the high numbers.
 I am particularly pleased that there are over 260 views for each chapter, telling me that a lot of people hung in with it until the end.

 For overall totals (e. g. adding up view totals for everywhere a story is posted online, Reversal is still the big winner, with over 15,000 views.
 Next highest is Together with over 12,000 views and then Intolerance with over 8,000 overall views.
 These are all understandable, as I originally wrote them back in 2010.
 More interesting is that Take Back the Night has an overall total approaching 4,000 views, and that story is only from late 2011 and is only on Ad Astra.

 I continued working on the E2 stories when I could.
 My plan is to begin spinning them out in January, so I am trying to get a full draft of the fourth story done before then.

 I created an HTML version of He Stays a Stranger, in anticipation of spinning it out in November.
 I created a somewhat bowdlerized version of Fortune for eventual posting on Fanfiction.net.

 This Month’s Productivity Killers

 I worked on the Trek United Adult Trek Anthology.
-I also attended five job interviews – more than I had for several months, combined.
-A lot of the distribution of work is being done in anticipation of going back to work soon.
+Plus I also attended five job interviews – more than I had for several months, combined.
+I am doing a lot of the distribution of work in anticipation of going back to work soon.
 Furthermore, I continued working on the Adult Anthology, and made a great deal of progress with it.